secretstartups/handbook/blog/release-posts/index.html.md

 ##### Process for merging late additions

 - Ping the Release Post Manager (RPM) in `#release-post` to request adding a late addition for the release post, and wait for the RPM to give confirmation to proceed.
-The release pot manager will do their best to accommodate the request, but it is not guaranteed.
+The release post manager will do their best to accommodate the request, but it is not guaranteed.
 - If the RPM approves the late addition, then PM and RPM will decide which option below to proceed with but keep in mind **option 3 is high risk and NOT recommended**:
   1. PM closes the original MR and creates a new MR from the `release-X-Y` branch.
-Assign to the releease post manager to review and merge.
+PM assigns MR to the release post manager to review and merge.
-  2. PM closes the original MR, and PM or RPM creates a new yaml file for the content block as a direct commit on the release post MR. Notify release post manager to review.
+  2. PM closes the original MR, and PM or release post manager creates a new yaml file for the content block as a direct commit on the release post MR. PM notifies release post manager to review.

 In both cases:

 - If the feature is primary it will need to be added to `features.yml` on `master`
 - If the feature has an image it should be placed in `/source/images/unreleased/` on the `release X-Y` branch

-##### Process for removing merge content blocks
+##### Process for removing merged content blocks

 - Ping the Release Post Manager in  Slack `#release-post` to notify them you need to remove an item already merged onto `the release X-Y` branch.
 - Either the release post manager or the PM, with approval from the release post manager, will remove YAML and image files from the `release X-Y` branch